Hunterdon County, New Jersey: European settlement

 Land purchases from Native Americans occurred from 1688 to 1758.
 Large land purchases from Native Americans occurred in 1703, 1709 and 1710.
-Over 150000 acre were bought with metal knives and pots, clothing, blankets, barrels of rum or hard cider, guns, powder and shot.
-This allowed for European settlers to enter into Hunterdon County in the early 18th century.
+Over 150000 acre were bought with metal knives and pots, clothing, blankets, barrels of rum or hard cider, guns, powder and shot allowing for European settlers to enter into Hunterdon County in the early 18th century.
 After 1760, nearly all Native Americans left New Jersey and relocated to eastern Canada or the Mississippi River area.

 The first European settlers were Col. John Reading who settled in Reading Township in 1704 they called him Sir Reading of Readington and John Holcombe who settled in Lambertville in 1705.

 Hunterdon County was separated from Burlington County on March 11, 1714.
 At that time Hunterdon County was large, going from Assunpink Creek near Trenton to the New York State line which at that time was about 10 mi north of Port Jervis, New York.

 On March 15, 1739, Morris County (which at the time included what would later become Sussex County and Warren County) was separated from Hunterdon County.
 The boundary between Hunterdon and Somerset counties is evidence of the old Keith Line which separated the provinces of West Jersey and East Jersey.
 Hunterdon County was reduced in area on February 22, 1838, with the formation of Mercer County from portions of Burlington County, Hunterdon County and Middlesex County.
 In February 1839, the remaining portion of Hopewell Township was annexed to Mercer County.
-On March 13, 1844 Hopewell Township returned to Hunterdon County while Tewksbury Township was annexed by Somerset County but in February 1845 both of these changes were repealed.
+On March 13, 1844, Hopewell Township returned to Hunterdon County while Tewksbury Township was annexed by Somerset County but in February 1845 both of these changes were repealed.
 Since then, the county boundaries have remained the same.

 Hunterdon County was being affected by industrialization in the state and nation, mining speculation in northwest New Jersey, and competitors constructing railroads.
 The Elizabethtown and Somerville Railroad leased a section to White House just south of Tewksbury Township in 1848.